 Several other articles exist on the matter, including an article by Publish (in Dutch, dated 2013) that explains that Lettergieterij Tetterode is the Dutch company that had signed the first contract with Friedlaender.
 It sublicensed the fonts to Intertype, IBM, AM, Bitstream, and in 2000 to Linotype.
 The latter deal was brokered in part by Henk Gianotten.
 Gianotten claims that Tal has no chance of winning.
 A more legalese article was written by Itzhak Dannon for Jewish Business News.
 [Google] [More] ⦿

-Artist and designer, b.
+Gala Studio (Israel) was founded by Galina Bleikh and Lilia Chak.
+Lilia Chak is an artist and designer, b.
 Saint Petersburg, Russia.
 She graduated from the Stieglitz St. Petersburg State Academy of Art and Industry.
 Since 1990, she lives in Jerusalem.
-For Gala Studio, Lilia teamed up with "Galina".
 In 2015, Lilia created the acrylic brush typeface Pink, 3D Ink, the crayon fonts Orange Oil Pastel and Red (based on watercolors), the sketched typeface ABC Handwritten, the watercolor brush typefaces Red Handdwritten, Black Handwritten, Blue Handwritten and Green Handwritten, Bold, the brush typeface Ink, and the sketch font Chalk Expressive.

-Typefaces from 2017: Bestiary, Slim One Normal Sans (a great font for in-store advertizing), Escapism, Candy Melt (a colourful candy store / bubblegum / children's book font).
-Creative Market link.
-[Google] [More] ⦿
+Typefaces from 2017: GS Candy Melt (by Galina Bleikh and Lilia Chak), GS Slim One (by Galina Bleikh and Lilia Chak: a great font for in-store advertizing), GS Slim One Bestiary (by Galina Bleikh and Lilia Chak), Escapism, Candy Melt (a colourful candy store / bubblegum / children's book font).

 The late Shmuel Guttman at Galiad Computers in Jerusalem made fonts such as ElroNet Monospace (1994, Latin characters).
 Some of his fonts are distributed by ITF, and were marketed as the Guttman Collection.